Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: Simulation Results

-BCD is an offline planning method, which requires prior information about the obstacles in the environment.
-While there are online variations of BCD, such as BA$^*$, the BCD approach as proposed in \cite{bahnemannRevisitingBoustrophedonCoverage2021} aims to minimize turns and is therefore chosen as our baseline.
-For this comparison, we provide all obstacle information to the offline BCD planner, while providing no information to OARP-Replan.
-OARP-Replan must therefore replan an initial path covering the unobstructed base environment (a simple square) whenever the robot detects obstacles.
-We also add the results of using the offline OARP planner from \cite{rameshOptimalPartitioningNonConvex2022a}, as it represents OARP-Replan when provided with all obstacle information and unlimited solver time.
-For clarity, we will refer to the two offline approaches as \textit{BCD-Offline} and \textit{OARP-Offline} for the rest of this section.
-Fig. \ref{fig:bcd-comparison} shows the results of comparing the total coverage cost of using all approaches.
-We observed that both OARP-Replan and OARP-Offline outperform BCD-Offline across all maps.
-We observed that OARP-Replan improves the coverage cost by about 18.6\% on average from BCD-Offline, while OARP-Offline improves the cost by about 25.5\%.
+Fig. \ref{fig:bcd-comparison}(a) shows the results of comparing the total coverage times of using all approaches.
+We observe that OARP-Replan outperforms BCD-Offline and LC-Offline across all maps, with an improvement of about \docupdate{25\%} on average from BCD-Offline.
 We believe this improvement to be due to the optimal coverage lines produced by both OARP-based methods, as BCD-Offline paths tend to overlap closer to cell boundaries and obstacles.
-We conclude that using OARP-Replan with a simple initial path is a competitive alternative to using BCD-Offline with complete obstacle information.
-However, if obstacle information is available beforehand, OARP-Offline is a better alternative as it computes truly optimal paths.
+We also observe that OARP-Offline exhibits the best performance with an average improvement of \docupdate{31\%} in coverage time from BCD-Offline. \docupdate{However, note that OARP-Offline is equivalent to OARP-Replan when provided with all obstacle information a-priori and unlimited solver time.
+We conclude that using OARP-Replan with a simple initial path is a competitive alternative to using BCD-Offline with complete obstacle information.} However, if obstacle information is available beforehand, OARP-Offline is a better alternative as it computes paths with the fastest coverage times.

+\docupdate{One thing to note is that both BCD-Offline and LC-Offline are exact approaches that aim to cover the entire environment (100\% coverage).
+In contrast, the OARP-based approaches use grid approximations that may not cover the environment fully.
+To address this, we plot the percent coverage achieved by both OARP-based methods (they cover the same grid) in Fig. \ref{fig:bcd-comparison}(b), where we observe that the OARP-based approaches achieve about 96\% coverage on average across all environments, with missed coverage usually occurring close to obstacles and boundaries.
+Therefore, we recommend OARP-Replan for covering environments with unknown obstacles where small amounts of missed coverage is acceptable.}